24090/24090.github.io/src/into-the-deep-vision.md

   ```java
   Imgproc.cvtColor(input_undistort, input_undistort, Imgproc.COLOR_RGB2YCrCb);
   ```
-  This will become useful when filtering colors, because the colors of the samples are much easier to seperate in this colorspace
+  This will become useful when filtering colors, because the colors of the samples are much easier to separate in this colorspace

 ## Color Filtering
 ```{.java}